casper-network/docs/source/docs/casper/workflow/signer-guide.md

 To log in to the Casper Signer, you must create a vault and import or create accounts.
 To create a vault, follow these steps:

 1. Next to the address bar of your browser, you will find the extensions icon.
 Click the extensions icon <img src="/static/image/tutorials/signer/ext-icon.png" class="inline-img" width="25"/> and select CasperLabs Signer from the list.

-  a.
-If you are logging in for the first time, a pop-up window to create a new vault will appear.
+    1. If you are logging in for the first time, a pop-up window to create a new vault will appear.

-  b.
-On the New Vault pop-up window, enter a password for your vault, confirm the password, and click **CREATE VAULT**.
+    2. On the New Vault pop-up window, enter a password for your vault, confirm the password, and click **CREATE VAULT**.
 This vault safeguards your Casper accounts, so make sure you use a strong password and keep the password safe.
+    Password requirements:
+        - It must be at least 10 characters long.
+        - It must contain the following:
+          - at least one uppercase letter
+          - at least one lowercase letter
+          - at least one number
+          - at least one special character
+        - The password may not contain sequences of three or more repeated characters.

 2. If you have already created a password for your vault, the Unlock Vault pop-up window is displayed.
 Enter your password and click **UNLOCK**.
 3. You can now import an account or create a new one.

-  a.
-If you don’t have any existing cryptographic keys, you must create a new account.
+    1. If you don’t have any existing cryptographic keys, you must create a new account.
 For more information on creating a new account, see [Creating an Account](signer-guide#2---creating-an-account).

-  b.
-If you have a set of keys for your account, you can just import the secret key in the Casper Signer.
+    2. If you have a set of keys for your account, you can just import the secret key in the Casper Signer.
 For more information on importing an existing account, see [Importing an Account](signer-guide#3-importing-an-account).

 **Figure 1**: Casper Signer Home (when you have no existing accounts)
 <img src="/static/image/tutorials/signer/first-home.png" alt="Casper Signer Home" width="200" />